Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 Now that we have done our homework and learned how to do it manually, we can lean back and check out a tool that does this automatically for us.

 What did you say?
-Oh, I should have shown you that one first?
+Oh, you mean, err.., I should have shown you that one first?

 ![drevil](/assets/img/blog/fairlight/drevil.gif)